 This guidebook provides information essential to creating and effectively performing an advocate case review.
 It describes the history, nature, and influence of bias on the treatment of rape by police, and the components necessary to conduct an effective advocate case review.
 First and foremost, police leadership needs to recognize the value of advocate experience and input.
 Second are the nuts and bolts details of formalizing the process with the police addressing confidentiality, establishing an advocate team to perform the review, selecting cases to be reviewed, and preparing the team for the case review.
-Additional components include becoming informed about relevant applicable criminal law provisions, local police protocols, and local police sex crime data; learning about national and local crime data that inform the advocate case review is to monitor the thoroughness of the investigation and to root out bias.
+Additional components include becoming informed about relevant applicable criminal law provisions, local police protocols, and local police sex crime data; learning about national and local crime data that inform the advocate case review process, and promising practices in law enforcement response to sex crimes.
+The objective of the case review is to monitor the thoroughness of the investigation and to root out bias.

 We recognize that bias continues throughout the criminal justice process.
 However, our case review was created due to a problem at the police level of the criminal justice system.
 Moreover, as said above, first responders play a very critical role in responding to rape.
 Research demonstrates that the attitude of law enforcement personnel and their treatment of victims have a singular impact on victim recovery and participation in the criminal justice process.
 The manner in which investigators interview complainants has an effect on the extent to which the complainant is comfortable cooperating and disclosing information and potentially on the successful prosecution of the case.
-Almost half of victims report secondary victimization by police who convey they do not believe the victim, the complaint is not serious, or the victim statement, victim experiences with police may impact whether a case is prosecuted and whether prosecution ultimately results in a conviction.
+Almost half of victims report secondary victimization by police who convey they do not believe the victim, the complaint is not serious, or the victim is to blame.
+To the extent that a negative experience with a detective results in an inadequate victim statement, victim experiences with police may impact whether a case is prosecuted and whether prosecution ultimately results in a conviction.
 Participants whose cases were prosecuted reported that detective support helped them endure the criminal justice process.9